-In exceptional case of a problem, the community will always know where to go for a quick repair of the BluePump.
-This may sound obvious, but reality shows that in most cases with the so called "standard" handpumps in Africa this is not the case.
+In the exceptional case of a problem, the community will always know where to go for a quick repair of the BluePump.
+This may sound obvious, but reality shows that in most cases with the so-called "standard" handpumps in Africa this is not the case.

 With BluePumps in a BlueZone, such a "Rapid Response" (RR) is possible because all the BluePumps in a BlueZone are interconnected through management and monitoring by a Regional Organization, preferably the District Water Department (DWD).

 We prefer that the local Government DWD (if possible) takes the lead in this because, in the end, this will facilitate monitoring and building of an institutional memory.

 In case of a problem, the Pump Care Taker will contact the DWD and ask for a repair.
 After the DWD has received the standard fee for a repair of about US$ 50,-, the DWD takes action and will send the Regional Pump Mechanic (RPM) to look into the problem.

 Every RPM has a designated area in which he installs and maintains the BluePumps.
 So he knows the community and the community knows him.
 This builds trust, which is important for a good co-operation.